-- Persons in Canada, holding a valid CNSC Licence to possess such prescribed substances; or, - Persons in Canada, not requiring a valid CNSC Licence by virtue of the Nuclear Safety and Control Act and regulations; or, - Persons outside Canada, as approved by an Export Permit, CNSC Export Licence, or combination of CNSC Export Licence and reference to General Export Permit as applicable.
+- > Persons in Canada, holding a valid CNSC Licence to possess such prescribed substances; or, - Persons in Canada, not requiring a valid CNSC Licence by virtue of the Nuclear Safety and Control Act and regulations; or, - Persons outside Canada, as approved by an Export Permit, CNSC Export Licence, or combination of CNSC Export Licence and reference to General Export Permit as applicable.

 The transportation of dangerous goods in Canada is regulated by Transport Canada through the Transportation of Dangerous Goods Regulations.
 Additional requirements for the transport of Class 7 radioactive materials is regulated by the CNSC through the Packaging and Transportation of Nuclear Substances Regulations.
 In addition, the IAEA has established uniform regulations for all modes of transportation throughout the world.
-The IAEA has published the Regulations for the Safe Transport of Radioactive Material and the CNSC has endorsed these through the Packaging and Transport of Nuclear Substances Regulations.
+The IAEA has published the Regulations for the Safe Transport of Nuclear Substances Regulations and the CNSC has endorsed these through the Packaging and Transport of Nuclear Substances Regulations.

 BWXT NEC has an established Emergency Response Assistance Plan compliant to Part 7 of the Transportation of Dangerous Goods Regulations.
 During the reporting period, the plan was revised and approved by Transport Canada.
 It is in place to ensure that timely and effective response protocols are in place with the intent to protect public safety, property and the environment in the event of an accident involving the transportation of natural or depleted UO2.
-A tabletop emergency drill was completed to test elements of the transportation emergency plan with continuous improvements identified and tracked to completion.
 Transportation of uranium materials to and from BWXT NEC are included in the plan.
+The CNSC completed an inspection focused on the packaging and transport of nuclear substances during the reporting period.
+Three non-conformances and two recommendations were identified and corrective actions are being tracked to completion.